ha7ilm/openwebrx/README.md

 ## Usage tips

-The filter envelope can be dragged at its ends and moved.
+The filter envelope can be dragged at its ends and moved around to set the passband.

 However, if you hold the shift key, you can drag the center line (BFO) or the passband (PBS).

+## Todo

+Currently, clients use up a lot of bandwidth.
+This will be improved later.